Mullinst/Refresh/README.md

 --------------

 ## Goal
-The goal of this repo is to use it as a self contained learning hub, organizing resources, spawning side projects, and taking notes on learning.
+The goal of this repo is to be used as a self contained learning hub: organizing resources, spawning side projects, and taking notes on learning.

 ## Topics to explore
 - T3 Stack